SharedScience/BNW/README.md

-# BNW
+#BNW #SharedScience
-Brave New Whirled
+This is the code repository for Brave New Whirled, a virtual learning community created by Shared Science